Approximate Dynamic Programming for Constrained Piecewise Affine Systems with Stability and Safety Guarantees: INTRODUCTION

 \begin{enumerate} \item This work is the first research on designing policy optimization RL methods for constrained PWA systems.
 Systematic performance analysis on the feasibility, stability, and sub-optimality of the RL-based controllers is provided.
 The analysis suggests several ways to employ the proposed algorithms in practice.

-\item Compared to MPC, our method exhibits a notable superiority in terms of online computational simplicity.
-The proposed explicit controller is also more computationally tractable than the policy projection methods of \cite{wabersich2021predictive,li2022robust}.
+\item Compared to MPC, our method exhibits a superiority in terms of online computational simplicity.
+In particular, the resulting online policy optimization problem is either an MILP problem with significantly fewer integer variables than the hybrid MPC MILP problem, or a single convex quadratic programming (QP) problem.

 \item We develop a mixed-integer optimization-based framework to exactly verify the stability and safety of the closed-loop system.
 The framework extends the verification techniques of \cite{chen2021learning,dai2021lyapunov,karg2020stability,schwan2022stability}.
 Specifically, we establish a comprehensive scheme that addresses both practical and asymptotic stability properties and the enlargement of stable and safe regions while \cite{chen2021learning,dai2021lyapunov,karg2020stability,schwan2022stability} only investigate asymptotic stability.